 You know what to do between auditions while you’re waiting for that exciting confirmation, but what do you do when you finally get the audition?
-It’s time to prepare so get ready by following these steps:
+It’s time to prepare, so get ready to audition by following these steps:

 You should also always give yourself time to research a character and the circumstances within the script, including the time period.
 That way you’ll be ready to step into a character and know the world they come from.

 3. Make sure you know how to get there

 Google your journey to the meeting location in advance so you have five minutes to relax before you go into the room.
 Many film and TV casting directors work from home, so there may not be a waiting area for you to sit in.
 In these circumstances, casting usually issues very specific instructions regarding appointment arrival times, so make sure you note that.

 You must always learn your lines for an audition unless otherwise instructed.
 If you find memorizing lines difficult, seek out a learning method that works with your specific needs.
 Take time to practice saying the lines out loud with a friend or fellow actor so it can start to feel natural and give you the opportunity to pace the dialogue and find the rhythm with another person prior to reading with the CD.

 Truth comes when you live in the moment when acting before the camera.
 A scene needs to feel fresh and alive, so don’t overwork it.
 As an exercise, you could get a partner to shout out different directions or emotions to you as you do your scene, which should prevent you from becoming set in one way to play the scene or feeling over-rehearsed.

 Try improvising to help develop your character, too.
 Do as much research as you can with the information available, then make it yours and take risks until you find character traits that work for you.
 Every individual across the world moves to a different beat, has funny habits, and has insecurities and motives.
 Find your unique character and stand out.

 5. Make sure you’re comfortable with the opportunity